Recon-Fuzz/recon-docs/src/bootcamp/bootcamp_part_2.md

 With full coverage achieved over the functions of interest in our target contract we can now further analyze our existing setup and see where it could be improved.

-Note that our statically deployed market which we previously added in the `setup` function only allowed us to test one market configuration which may prevent the fuzzer from finding interesting cases related to different market configurations:
+Note that our statically deployed market which we previously added in the `setup` function in [part 1](../bootcamp/bootcamp_part_1.md#market-creation-and-handler-implementation) only allowed us to test one market configuration which may prevent the fuzzer from finding interesting cases related to different market configurations:

 ```javascript
 abstract contract Setup is BaseSetup, ActorManager, AssetManager, Utils {